Ridascxz/16-digit-clock/README.md

-A 16 giti clock preview
+A 16 gidit clock preview.